ginobilinie/codeBook/README.md

 124. maxDepth.cpp: max depth of a tree.

 125. buildTree.cpp: build a tree based on preorder and inorder traverse sequence.
 Use preoder to determine the head, and use inorder to determine the partition.
 And it can be easily write a recursive method.
 Note how to use vector<int> vec(myvec.begin(), myvec.begin()+1) can just give the a new vector containing the 1st element of myvec.
+Actually, we can also use index (l and r) to show virtually parttition the vector to two parts, but this may not easy to decide the head in this case.

  126. buildTree_v2.cpp: build a tree based on postorder and inorder traverse sequence.
 Use postorder to determine the head, and use inorder to determine the partition.
 And it can be easily write a recursive method.
 Note how to use vector<int> vec(myvec.begin(), myvec.begin()+1) can just give the a new vector containing the 1st element of myvec.

 127. levelOrderBottom.cpp: traverse the tree in level order, and we should put elements of each level in a same vector.
 I write it using bfs, with two queue, one queue stores the TreeNode*, another one stores the level id.
 Then we reverse the result vector.

+128. sortedArrayToBST.cpp: sorted array to height balanced BSTree.
+We just use the mid to create a new head, and the partition the problem to two subproblems (left and right), and we can result in a elegant recursive code.
+Instead of manully partition the vector to the parts like 125 and 126, we can use index (l and r) to show virtually parttition the vector to two parts.

 # old
 for fun, forever